Yibo-Zhang/markdown-cv/index.md

 - Work with Computer clusters to accelerate training time
 - GAN models can predict magnetic structure by learning from projected images

 `Nov.
-2020 - May 2021`
-__Permanent magnets calculation__
-- _Supervisor: Prof. Jiadong Zang_
-- Find potential Permanent magnets in database with python.
-- Use VASP to calculate potential materials’ magnetic property.

-`Nov.
 2018- Oct.
 2020`
 __Computational work on the study of Metal organic framework__